How to hire your first employee in Georgia

-This is a huge topic, and there are plenty of books and websites which cover it better than we could here.
+This is a huge topic, and plenty of books and websites cover it better than we could here.
 A brief word of advice, though: When you’re interviewing candidates, pay attention to whether or not you enjoy being around them.
 After all, this is a person you could potentially spend a lot of time with—you want to be sure it’s a good situation for everyone.

 If you’d like a little more advice about interviewing, check out this quick guide to interviewing and hiring your first employee.
 (And, seriously, don’t forget to read a book or two if you want more in-depth advice.)

 4. Make the hire and onboard your new employee

 Found your perfect employee?
 Fantastic.
 It’s time to get the paperwork started, as mandated by federal law and Georgia state law.
 Here’s a list of all the Georgia forms you’ll need to hire your employee:

 - A job offer letter, signed by your new employee.